YanalAbdullah04/BasmotiRestaurant/Readme.md

-\*\*Basmoli\*\* is a full-stack web application designed for restaurants.
+\*\*Basmoti\*\* is a full-stack web application designed for restaurants.
 It features a modern, responsive customer-facing website for browsing menus and making reservations, coupled with a powerful Admin Dashboard for complete content management.